H-distributions - an extension of the H-measures: Some applications

-Remark that Theorem \ref{tbasic2} also holds if we assume that $(v_n)$ is a bounded sequence in $L^{p'}(\R^d)$, for $p'>1$ such that $1/p+1/p'=1$ (we shall need this fact in Theorem \ref{cc}.
-Still, usual problem in applications is to prove that a weakly convergent sequence is, at the same time, strongly convergent (see e.g. \cite{MA1, chen, Pan, Sazh}).
-In view of Corollary \ref{DHMcor}, in order to prove strong $L^1_{loc}$ strong convergence of a weakly convergent sequence, the given version of Theorem \ref{tbasic2} is sufficient.
+In applications quite often it is needed to prove that a weakly convergent sequence is, at the same time, strongly convergent (see e.g. \cite{MA1, chen, Pan, Sazh}).
+In view of Corollary \ref{DHMcor}, in order to prove strong $L^1_{loc}$ convergence of a weakly convergent sequence, the given version of Theorem \ref{tbasic2} is sufficient.
 Indeed, assume that $u_n \rightharpoonup0$ in $L^p(\R^d)$.
 Denote $v^l_n=T_l(u_n)$ and assume that we are able to prove that the $H$-distribution $\mu^l$ corresponding to subsequences $(u_{n'})$ and $(v^l_{n'})$ is identically equal to zero for each $l\in\N$.
 In that case, taking $\psi=1$, $\varphi_1=\varphi_2=\varphi$ in \eqref{basic111}, we have:

 This implies that for any fixed $l\in\N$ we have $v^l_{n'}\longrightarrow 0$ strongly $L^2_{loc}$, implying the same convergence in $L^1_{loc}$.
 Now by Corollary \ref{DHMcor} we conclude that $u_n\longrightarrow 0$ in $L^1_{loc}$.
-Comparing the latter with Remark \ref{rem_nenad}, we see that $H$-distributions are a proper generalization of $H$-measures.
-Actually, the following localization principle holds (see also \cite[Theorem 1.6]{Tar} and \cite[Theorem 2]{Ant}).
+Comparing the latter to Remark \ref{rem_nenad}, we see that $H$-distributions are a proper generalisation of $H$-measures.
+Actually, the following localisation principle holds (see also \cite[Theorem 1.6]{Tar} and \cite[Theorem 2]{Ant}).